Vigil Held For Stepfather And Daughter Killed In Atlanta Car Accident

 Officers from the Atlanta Police Department confirmed that only one vehicle was involved in the accident, a 2008 Dodge Durango driven by 24-year-old Zyria Sensley.
 Sensley was the best friend of Evelyn Henderson, Janyla’s mother.

 Henderson said that Sensley was driving her, Janylya, Jeffries, her friend and her son home when Sensley lost control of the vehicle and flipped it several times.
-Officers from the Atlanta Police Department confirmed that only one vehicle was involved in the crash.
 Henderson said that after the crash, Sensley tried to help Janyla but then ran away from the scene.
 The authorities said that she was speeding.

 Relatives of one of the passengers, Rob Martin, said that he told them Sensley panicked.